VizitiuVitalie/RESTful-API-MongoDB/README.md

 ## Technologies Used

+- **Node.js**: A JavaScript runtime environment for server-side execution.
 - **Express.js**: A fast, unopinionated, minimalist web framework for Node.js used to build the API endpoints and handle HTTP requests.
 - **MongoDB**: A NoSQL database used to store and manage post data.
 MongoDB provides flexibility and scalability for handling data in a JSON-like format.
 - **Mongoose**: An Object Data Modeling (ODM) library for MongoDB and Node.js, used to simplify interactions with the MongoDB database.
 - **Express-fileupload**: Middleware for Express.js used to handle file uploads, allowing users to upload images along with their posts.
+- **uuid**: A library for generating unique identifiers.
+- **fs**: A built-in Node.js module for interacting with the file system.

 ## Features